willmorrison1/daRt/README.md

 but by processing in parts, the latter (scenario 2) - produced by ‘statVals1’ - has a smaller memory footprint as the stats are calculated for each band separately.
-When inter-band stats are required, the example can be adapted to iterate over e.g. ‘iters’ or ‘variablesRB3D’.
+When inter-band stats are required, the example can be adapted to iterate over e.g. `iters` or `variablesRB3D`.

-### Compression of large binary files
+### Radiative budget file compression

 DART radiative budget files are raw binary and can get very large.
 `rb3DtoNc` converts .bin to NetCDF (.nc) format, which gives smaller files sizes and can be compressed.

-Get some DART radiative budget bindary data (the default data)
+Get some DART radiative budget binary data (the default data)

 ``` r
 simulationDir <- "man/data/cesbio"